 Welcome

 Genealogy & Education Center staff and volunteers are happy to assist visitors to the museum with their family history research.
+To ensure you get the most out of your visit, advance appointments for research are preferred, but walk-in patrons are also welcome.
 Information about many of these resources appears on this page.

 How to Research Your Danish Ancestors